-The post was called “the camp near the city of Denver,” but most locals referred to it as “Fort Sheridan.” the post was officially named “Fort Logan” in 1889, in honor of General John Alexander Logan, who had served in the Civil War.
+The post was called “the camp near the city of Denver,” but most locals referred to it as “Fort Sheridan.”
+It was officially named “Fort Logan” in 1889, in honor of General John Alexander Logan, who had served in the Civil War.

 That same year, Colonel Henry C. Merriam came from Fort Laramie, Wyoming to become the commanding officer, and five companies of the famed 7th Infantry came with him.
 Troops from Fort Logan were dispatched to South Dakota in December 1890 to assist in controlling a feared “Sioux uprising.”
 However, assigned to the northern part of part of the state, they did not take part in the fighting which culminated with the Wounded Knee Massacre.

 In 1898, most of the Fort Logan troops were sent to Cuba to fight in the Spanish-American War.
-In 1909, the number of soldiers at the fort was dramatically reduced and in became mostly a recruiting station.
-Over the next two decades, with such limited staff, the large post fell into disrepair to such an extent, that many locals called it “Fort Forgotten.”
-This began to change in 1927, when it was re-garrisoned, and in 1940, it became a sub-post of Lowry Field in east Denver.
+In 1909, the number of soldiers at the fort was dramatically reduced and the post became mostly a recruiting station.
+Over the next two decades, with such limited staff, the large fort fell into disrepair to such an extent, that many locals called it “Fort Forgotten.”
+This began to change in 1927 when it was re-garrisoned, and in 1940, it became a sub-post of Lowry Field in east Denver.
 It then became a training facility for the Army Air Corps and the inactive medical facilities began to be used once again.
-The post was finally deactivated in May, 1946 and turned over to the Veterans Administration.
-In 1959, 214 acres on the western edge were utilized to create the fort Logan National Cemetery.
+The post was finally deactivated in May 1946 and turned over to the Veterans Administration.
+In 1959, 214 acres on the western edge were utilized to create the Fort Logan National Cemetery.